Privacy and Security Policies

 Most Private . . . otherwise known as Wallflower Mode

-Keep your profile active, but do NOT post anything whatsoever on the board, either in the Public Area or any of the Members Only areas.
+Keep your profile active, but do NOT join any community conversations, either in the Public Area or any of the Members Only area.

 So generally, just in case this wasn't already clear, Wallflowers aren't as likely to get noticed by other members.
 Generally, it is harder to be EXTREMELY private AND still meet many people you didn't already know.